walacysilvam/walacysilvam/README.md

+<h1 align="Center">Walacy Silva</h1>

+## Sobre

-- Estudante de Rede de Computadores, apaixonado por desenvolvimento web, eletronica, programação e segurança da informação.
+- :books: Estudante de Rede de Computadores - (EAD, Unicesumar)
-- Tudo aqui é rascunho, prototipo e/ou teste, caso não rode no seu, no meu pc deu certo! kkkk
+- :bulb: Autodidata apaixonado por:
+  - Desenvolvimento Web Front e Backend,
+  - Eletrônica e
+  - Segurança da informação.

+#### 🚧 Construindo conhecimentos em:

+- C#
+- Lua
+- Java
+- Python
+- Web - { HTML, Css, Javascript }

+> <strong>"[...]
+And programming computers was so fascinating.
+You create your own little universe, and then it does what you tell it to do." - Vint Cerf</strong>

 ©walacysilva - 2022 All rights reserved.